-The "Title IX Coordinator" is responsible for overseeing the University's response to reports of Sexual Misconduct on campus and oversees the University's centralized response to ensure compliance with Title IX and the Clery Act (VAWA) as it relates to the accurate reporting of and response to sexual harassment and the VAWA offenses.
+The "Title IX Coordinator" is responsible for overseeing the University's response to reports of sex discrimination and to ensure compliance with Title IX, including oversight of all recordkeeping and training.
 The Title IX Coordinator is also responsible for coordinating the effective implementation of supportive measures and remedies.
-The Title IX Coordinator or the University President may delegate responsibilities under this policy to a designee, who will be appropriately trained per the requirements of Title IX and VAWA.
-For purposes of this policy, any reference to the Title IX Coordinator should be read as the "Title IX Coordinator or other designee."
+The Title IX Coordinator may delegate responsibilities under this policy to a Deputy Title IX Coordinator or other designee, who will be appropriately trained per the requirements of Title IX.
+For purposes of this policy, any reference to the Title IX Coordinator should be read as the "Title IX Coordinator, Deputy Title IX Coordinator, or other designee."